cosmos/cosmos-sdk/docs/interfaces/cli.md

 ```bash
 nscli tx nameservice buy-name <name> <amount> --gas auto --gas-prices <gasPrices>
 ```

+The first four strings specify the command:

+- The root command for the entire application `nscli`.
+- The subcommand `tx`, which contains all commands that let users create transactions.
-The first four strings specify the command: the root command for the entire application `nscli`, the subcommand `tx`, the subcommand `nameservice` to indicate which module to route the command to, and the type of transaction `buy-name`.
+- The subcommand `nameservice` to indicate which module to route the command to (`nameservice` module in this case).
+- The type of transaction `buy-name`.

 The next two strings are arguments: the `name` the user wishes to buy and the `amount` they want to pay for it.
 Finally, the last few strings of the command are flags to indicate how much the user is willing to pay in fees (calculated using the amount of gas used to execute the transaction and the gas prices provided by the user).

 The CLI interacts with a [node](../core/node.md) (running `nsd`) to handle this command.
 The interface itself is defined in a `main.go` file.

-### Main Function
+### Building the CLI

 The `main.go` file needs to have a `main()` function that does the following to run the command-line interface: